katewhee/networking-course/_homeworks/application_layer.md

     - question: Suppose you can access the caches in the local DNS servers of your department.
 Can you propose a way to roughly determine the Web servers (outside your department) that are most popular among the users in your department?
 Explain.

     - question: Suppose that your department has a local DNS server for all computers in the department.
 You are an ordinary user (i.e., not a network administrator).
-Can you determine if an external website was likely accessed from a computer in your department a couple of seconds ago?
+Can you determine if an external website was likely accessed recently from a computer in your department?
 Explain.

     - question: Suppose you join a BitTorrent torrent, but you do not want to upload any data to any other peers (free-riding).
 Can you receive a complete copy of a file that is shared by the swarm.
 Why or why not?
 wireshark_labs: